simonmeister/pytorch-mono-depth/README.md

 ### Install prerequisites
 * install [pytorch](https://pytorch.org/)
 * install [tensorflow](https://www.tensorflow.org/) (for tensorboard visualization only - no gpu support required).
-The easiest way is to just install the pip `tensorflow` package.
+The easiest way is to run `pip install tensorflow`.
-* install python packages with pip: `scipy matplotlib h5py`
+* install other python packages: `pip install scipy matplotlib h5py`

 ### Prepare datasets
 * `python nyud_test_to_npy.py` (modify the paths in that file to point to correct dirs)